pewpewlive/hybroid-live/parser/README.md

 #### **Methods:**

-1. `AssignTokens(tokens []lexer.Token)` - Assigns a list of tokens (returned by the tokenizer) to be parsed.
+1. `AssignTokens(tokens []tokens.Token)` - Assigns a list of tokens (returned by the tokenizer) to be parsed.
-2. `error(token lexer.Token, msg string)` - Appends an error with the following `token` and `msg` to the parser list of errors.
+2. `error(token tokens.Token, msg string)` - Appends an error with the following `token` and `msg` to the parser list of errors.
 3. `synchronize()` - A method that tries to synchronize the parser back with the next tokens that are valid.
 4. `isMultiComparison() -> bool` - Checks if the current token is either an `and` or `or` keyword.
 5. `isComparison() -> bool` - Checks if the current token is either of these: `>`, `>=`, `<`, `<=`, `!=`, `==`.
 6. `isAtEnd() -> bool` - Checks if the current position the parser is at is the End Of File.
-7. `advance() -> lexer.Token` - Advances by one into the next token and returns the previous token before advancing.
+7. `advance() -> tokens.Token` - Advances by one into the next token and returns the previous token before advancing.
-8. `peek(offset ...int) -> lexer.Token` - Peeks into the current token or peeks at the token that is offset from the current position by the given optional `offset`.
+8. `peek(offset ...int) -> tokens.Token` - Peeks into the current token or peeks at the token that is offset from the current position by the given optional `offset`.
-9. `check(tokenType lexer.TokenType) -> bool` - Checks if the current token is the specified `tokenType`.
+9. `check(tokenType tokens.TokenType) -> bool` - Checks if the current token is the specified `tokenType`.
 Note: returns false if it's the End Of File.
-10. `match(types ...lexer.TokenType) -> bool` - Matches the given list of tokens and advances if they match.
+10. `match(types ...tokens.TokenType) -> bool` - Matches the given list of tokens and advances if they match.
-11. `consume(message string, types ...lexer.TokenType) -> (lexer.Token, bool)` - Consumes a list of tokens, advancing if they match and returns true.
+11. `consume(message string, types ...tokens.TokenType) -> (tokens.Token, bool)` - Consumes a list of tokens, advancing if they match and returns true.
 It also advances if none of the tokens were able to match, and returns false.
 Note: it creates errors with the specified `message` if necessary.
 12. `ParseTokens() -> []ast.Node` - Parses the assigned tokens, and returns a program (list of `ast.Node`s) for it to be later walked.

 ## `parser_helpers.go`